Ukraine combs mass burial site, says Russia 'leaves death' - KESQ

 Associated Press journalists who visited the burial site Thursday saw graves amid the pine trees, marked with simple wooden crosses.
 Most were numbered — and the count went into the 400s.

-It was not clear who was buried in many of the plots or how all of them died, though witnesses and a Ukrainian investigator said some were shot and others were killed by artillery fire, mines or airstrikes.
+It was not clear who was buried under many of the dirt mounds or how all of them died, though witnesses and a Ukrainian investigator said some were shot and others were killed by artillery fire, mines or airstrikes.

 In his nightly televised address on Thursday, Zelenskyy said “more information — clear, verifiable information” about the burial site was expected Friday.

-“The necessary procedural actions have already begun there,” he said.
-“We want the world to know what is really happening and what the Russian occupation has led to.”
+“We want the world to know what is really happening and what the Russian occupation has led to,” he said.

 Zelenskyy invoked the names of other Ukrainian cities where authorities said retreating Russian troops left behind mass graves of civilians.